Bread-and-butter plate: Use

 In the Middle Ages, the trenchers were made of bread, but were not considered food, except by the poor, the bread intended for eating was served separately, on the left side (where the B&B plate is set up nowadays).
 A small dish, 2 1/2 to 3 1/2) inches in diameter, was used to hold a mound ("pat") of butter, and was called a butter pat.
-During the Victorian specialization "craze", two separate plates were used, one for bread and one for butter.
+During the Victorian era specialization "craze", two separate plates were used, one for bread and one for butter.